sx-bet/sportx-js/README.md

 8. Fill order(s)
 9. Get all active orders for an account
 10. Get pending bets for a user
-11. Subscribe to a game and get updates when any of the underlying markets (spread, money line, over under) change
-12. Subscribe to an address and get updates when that addresses' bookmaker orders change
+11. Subscribe to an address and get updates when that addresses' bookmaker orders change
-13. Get past trades (graded/settled and ungraded/unsettled)
+12. Get past trades (graded/settled and ungraded/unsettled)
-14. Approve SportX contracts for DAI trading
+13. Approve SportX contracts for DAI trading

 We support betting in DAI or WETH.